Ernanm280/azure-setup/README.md

 <h1>Azure Virtual Machine Setup</h1>

-This repository provides a guide to set up the necessary resources in Azure for our project.
-The setup includes creating a Resource Group, a Windows 10 Virtual Machine (VM), and a Linux (Ubuntu) Virtual Machine within the same Virtual Network (VNet) and Subnet.
-These resources will form the foundation for further project work.<br />
+This repository contains instructions for creating the required Azure resources for this project.
+This setup involves creating a resource group, deploying a windows 10 virtual machine, and a Linux (Ubuntu) virtual machine.
+Both virtual machines must be connected to the same Virtual Network (VNet) and Subnet.
+These components will serve as the base infrastructure for future project tasks. <br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Compute services)

 <h2>Operating Systems Used </h2>